-It is presumed that the accused student has received notice if the student has picked up the notice from OSRR, or if the notice has been sent to the student by
+It is presumed that the accused student has received notice if the student has picked up the notice from OSC, or if the notice has been sent to the student by (1) email at the student's primary UC Merced email address; and/or (2) regular U.S. mail at the local address provided by the student to OSC, or the local address and/or email addresses most recently filed with the Registrar's Office; or, if undeliverable at a local address, at the permanent address of record.

-- A. Email at the student's primary UC Merced email address; and/or - B. Regular U.S. mail at the local address provided by the student to OSRR, or the local address and/or email addresses most recently filed with the Registrar's Office; or, if undeliverable at a local address, at the permanent address of record. - C. Contents of Notice
+C. Contents of Notice